The bowler who always seems to be too young to be so good just shot another amazing series.

-Her professional ladies bowling card expired in January 2005 so O'Grady is no longer a pro, but she would love to get on a tour if the ladies can get one going again.
+Her professional ladies bowling card expired in January 2005 so O'Grady is no longer a pro, but she would love to get on a tour if the women get one going again.

 "I wish the tour would come back," she said.

-She would like to give bowling lessons but she would have to be certified by Team USA to start the lessons.
+She would like to give lessons but would have to be certified by Team USA.

 Her mother said she will be in the Mini-Eliminator Tournament in Las Vegas in July.

-She will be competing in the Pasco County Ladies Tournament this month at Tarpon Lanes, as well as the Pasco County Men's Tournament in March at Hudson Lanes.
-She will compete in singles, doubles (with Sue Baldwin) and team competition.
+She will compete in the Pasco County Ladies Tournament this month at Tarpon Lanes, as well as the Pasco County Men's Tournament in March at Hudson Lanes.
+She will compete in singles, doubles (with Sue Baldwin), and team competition.

 O'Grady won all events last year.